m-rosinsky/C-Tutorials/C/8 - Strings/README.md

 Hello, World!
 ```

-The ```%s``` format specifier will the the compiler to print through the string character by character, until it reaches the null terminator.
+The ```%s``` format specifier will tell the compiler to print through the string character by character, until it reaches the null terminator.

 ---